victor-lf/google-search-results/README.md

 applied when the `form` is hovered.
 Now, the shadow doesn't change if the `form` is hovered.
 To bypass this, I used an `!important` declaration to prioritize the `box-shadow` property in the `form:hover` selector.
 Although it works, this is all very hackish and inelegant.
 Please, if you know a better solution, open a pull request.

 Another sidenote.
-Testing the page in Chrome for Android, I noted tha the fonts were not correct.
+Testing the page in Chrome for Android, I noted that the fonts were not correct.
 The headings and paragraphs inside `#results` were too big.
 I found that this was caused by a "feature" in some mobile browsers called **Font Boosting**.
 It's described